-- Held-to-maturity investments;

-- Loan and receivables; and

-- Financial liabilities measured at cost.
+- Loan and receivables; and - Financial liabilities measured at cost.

-Refer to the table below for the carrying amounts of each of the following categories of financial assets and liabilities: held-to-maturity investments; loan and receivables; and financial liabilities measured at cost.
+Refer to the table below for the carrying amounts of each of the following categories of financial assets and liabilities: loan and receivables; and financial liabilities measured at cost.

 The following table discloses the categorisation and maturity analysis of financial assets and financial liabilities.